exonum/exonum-doc/src/architecture/transactions.md

 ## Serialization

+> This needs an update to **Protobuf**.
+> I'm not sure what format will be used by the light client
+> but nodes and storage are currently using Protobuf.

 Transactions in Exonum are subtypes of messages and share the serialization logic with [consensus messages](consensus.md#messages) (see the [Serialization](serialization.md) article for more details).